kp-katunzi/cs421-assignment/README.md

 sudo docker-compose build
 This will create:

-hamisi-api_api:latest — Your Flask API container.
+cs421-assignment-api:latest — Your Flask API container.

 mysql:8.0 — The MySQL database container.